wultra/powerauth-mobile-sdk/proj-xcode/PowerAuth2Tests/TestConfig/Readme.md

 6. Optional: You can devifine following additional keys in the dictionary:
    - `userIdentifier` - an user's identifier.
 It's recommended to set your own value when another developer is running tests against the same server.
    - `userActivationName` - a name will be used for newly created activations
+   - `soapAuthUsername` - an username in case that SOAP service needs authentication
+   - `soapAuthPassword` - a password in case that SOAP service needs authentication